raybishun/selfstudy/security/splunk/How_To_Install_Splunk_on_CentOS_using_CLI.md

 # How to install Splunk on CentOS using the CLI

 ### Introduction
-This is a walk-through on how to install Splunk Enterprise 8.0.3 on CentOS 7.
-The free version allows you to Index 500 MB/Day.
+This is a walk-through on how to install Splunk Enterprise 8.0.3 on CentOS 8.
+The free version of Splunk allows you to Index 500 MB/Day.
 After 60 days you are able to convert to a perpetual free license or purchase a Splunk Enterprise license.
-For more information plese visit: https://www.splunk.com/en_us/download/get-started-with-your-free-trial.html.
+For more information visit: https://www.splunk.com/en_us/download/get-started-with-your-free-trial.html.

 ### Prerequisites